edofrederix/briscola/doc/chapters/8_limitations.md

 * *Two-phase solver:* While most normal and interface reconstruction algorithms are capable of handling general hexahedron cells, the split advection solver is currently not able to handle unstructured meshes.
-* *FFT solver:* The split FFT solver only works well for mild density ratios.
-  Improving this requires fundamental improvements to the FFT algorithm, or to the pressure extrapolation method.
+* *FFT solver:* For two-phase simulations, the split FFT solver only works well for mild density ratios.
+Improving this requires fundamental improvements to the solver's algorithm, or to the pressure extrapolation method.
 * *Staggered solvers:* Staggered solvers only work on rectilinear meshes that are aligned with the coordinate system.
 Following the discretizations proposed in Wesseling, P. Principles of computational fluid dynamics.
 Vol. 29.
 Springer